Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Indulge Experimental Bistro

 Taipei doesn’t have as much variety in terms of gay clubs as it does gay bars, but the few it does have are a lot of fun!
-Our favourite is G*star.
-Its always a guaranteed fun night out, especially on weekends.
-Also, look out for the gay monthly parties like Werk!
-Blush and C.U.M…no, get your mind out of the gutter, it actually stands for: Create Ur Mmmagic!
-These are the main gay clubs and parties in Taipei we recommend you check out:
+Our favorite is G*Star.
+It‘s always a guaranteed fun night out, especially on weekends.
+Also, look out for the gay monthly parties like C.U.M… no, get your mind out of the gutter, it actually stands for: Create Ur Mmmagic!
+These are the main gay clubs and parties in Taipei that we recommend you check out.

 G*star Club